Morocco Sightseeing Attractions

-- The Gnaouas is of African origin: Against an obsessive rhythm, the dancers rival each other with acrobatic feats.
+- The Gnaouas are of African origin: Against an obsessive rhythm, the dancers rival each other with acrobatic feats.

 - The Taskiouine from the High Atlas close to Ouarzazate: A dance of warriors, powerful and virile.
 Dressed in white tunics, a powder flask on their shoulders, the dancers beat out the rhythm with their feet and clap their hands energetically.

-- The Kelaa M'Gouna – not to be missed during the Rose Festival ever year during the month of May.
+- The Kelaa M'Gouna – is not to be missed during the Rose Festival every year during the month of May.